DataDog/documentation/content/en/agent/faq/how-datadog-agent-determines-the-hostname.md

 `sub.domain.tld` --> `sub`

-**Note**: Starting from Agent v6.3, a configuration option called `hostname_fqdn` was introduced that allows Agent v6 to have the same behavior as Agent v5.
+**Note**: Starting from Agent v6.3, the `hostname_fqdn` configuration option was introduced that allows Agent v6 to have the same behavior as Agent v5.
 This flag is disabled by default on version 6.3+.
 See the [example datadog.yaml][1] for enabling this option.

 #### Determine if you're affected